GarySimons/girlsrun/README.md

 ### Member only content
 <strong>Plan</strong>
 * I wanted to create some **exclusive member only content** as hook to get them to register.
-I created an **advice** section, that only appears in the navigation **once the user is logged in.** This new section has a dropdown menu with four seperate pages: getting started, gear, nutrition and coaching.
+I created an **advice** section, that only appears in the navigation **once the user is logged in.** This new section has a dropdown menu with four separate pages: getting started, gear, nutrition and coaching.
 These pages have useful advice to help the member with their running.

-- <strong>Implementation</strong>
+<strong>Implementation</strong>
 * I created the four advice apps, and added useful content.
 Then in my main-nav.html file, I made a dropdown section and added the url links.
 In order that these were only available to logged in members, I wrapped them in a **{% if request.user.is_authenticated %}** if statement.
-This means that only authenticated users will see this option.
+This means that only **authenticated users** will see this option.

 <strong>Testing</strong>
-* To test that the advive section was working, I first tried the website as a non logged in user.
-The advice dropdown was hidden from me.
+* To test that the advice section was working, I first tried the website as a non logged in user.
+The advice dropdown was **hidden** from me.
 Next I logged in as a member and tried again.
-This time the advice dropdown was visible and I could navigate to the four new pages.
+This time the advice dropdown was **visible** and I could navigate to the four new pages.

 <strong>Results</strong>
-* I was able to see the advice dropdown and naigate to and view the four new member only pages.
+* I was able to see the advice dropdown and navigate to and view the four new member only pages.

 <strong>Verdict</strong>
 * The test passed, based on the above information and requirements.